Leeway opens a new safehouse in King’s Lynn, taking our total number of refuges and safehouses to nine.

 Leeway moved to larger head office premises and received the Co-ordinated Action Against Domestic Abuse (CAADA) Leading Lights accreditation.

-Independent Violence Advocacy (IDVA) service begun for Norfolk and Norwich and Queen Elizabeth hospitals.
+Independent Violence Advocacy (IDVA) service began for Norfolk and Norwich and Queen Elizabeth hospitals.
 Leeway also achieved Level B Quality Assurance Assessment for its Suffolk service.

 Leeway achieved a Supporting People Level B Quality Assurance Assessment for Refuge Services, demonstrating good practice and progression towards excellence in our service provision.